dankunlee/dankunlee.github.io/_posts/2020-09-11-Building-Forum-1.md

 //image: helloworld

-# Java Persistance API
+# Connect JPA to DB

-JPA is a Jakarta EE application programming interface specification that describes the management of relational data in Java applications.
+JPA(Java Persistance API) is a Jakarta EE application programming interface specification that describes the management of relational data in Java applications.

 We'll be using Spring-data-jpa (Spring Boot's object relation mapping library) to interact with database system indirectly.